-Now I'd like to introduce you the project 'Regenbogen Aktiv' of the rehabilitation group 'Regenbogen e.V.' from Haar near Munich.
-Furthermore I'm going to present you EASI (European Association for Sports and Social Integration), a new kind of cooperation of innovative organisations working on the recovery of mental health service users throughout Europe, based on sport and leisure-time activities, which I am proud to represent as an elected chairman.
+I'd like to introduce you now the project 'Regenbogen Aktiv' of the rehabilitation group 'Regenbogen e.V.' from Haar near Munich.
+Furthermore I'm going to present you EASI (European Association for Social Integration by Sports and active Life), a new kind of cooperation of innovative rehabilitation projects for mental health service users throughout Europe, based on sport and leisure-time activities.